junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "And the dude with me is Castiel, Angel of the Lord."

 Amy stiffens reflexively when the word "angel" is mentioned.
-Dean notices from the hands they connected.
+Dean notices it from the hands they connected.

-"Sorry," he says automatically, "you know, it sounds really strange, the Weeping Angel and the actual angel I know, I was so used to angels being only dudes in suits like him."
+"Sorry," he says quickly, "you know, it sounds really strange, the Weeping Angel and the actual angel I know, I was so used to angels being only dudes in suits like him."

 Amy nods in understanding, then asks, "Are other angels all like him?"

 "No, there is no one like him."
 Dean answers.
 "He's..." he trails off temporarily, "he rebelled, he fell, but he always come back to me.
 Always help me when I need him."
 A small smile crawls onto his lips that no one sees.

-"Rory is like that too," Amy tells him, "I lost count how many time he's... gone."
+"Rory is like that too," Amy tells him, "I lost count how many times he's... gone."
 She chokes.
-The blackness brings truth out easy.
+The blackness brings the truth out easily.
 "You know, I crashed a van once, after he was killed.
 Because I decided, if that was the real life, I don't want it.
-I wasn't sure how I felt about him until he was gone, and I never even told him I loved him.
+I wasn't sure how I felt about him until he was gone, and at that time I never even told him I loved him.
 I don't know what I'd do without him.
 And lucky for me, it turned out to be an evil Dream Lord's dream world.
-I was so happy we get a second chance, then third, then fourth.
+I was so happy we got a second chance, then third, then fourth.
 I lost count, Rory was taken from me a lot, but he always comes back."

 Dean stares at the pure darkness before his eyes, blinking hard, thinking he must be hallucinating to see images flashing by on the black curtain -- the rain of exploded flesh and blood, the floating trench coat on the lake water, the hand slipping from his palm.
 "I know what you mean." he replies, his voice hoarse.